lightfeed/extractor/README.md

 # lightfeed-extract

-Use LLM to **robustly** extract structured data from HTML and markdown, for Node.js and Typescript.
-Used in production of Lightfeed and successfully extracting 10M+ records.
+Use LLMs to **robustly** extract structured data from HTML and markdown, for Node.js and TypeScript.
+Used in production by Lightfeed and successfully extracting 10M+ records.

-## Existing problems of LLM structured data response
+## Existing problems with LLM extraction
-- LLM response is not valid JSON or does not comply with input JSON schema: e.g. any invalid field can make entire JSON response fail, one invalid item can make the entire list response bad.
+- Failure to return valid JSON or comply with input JSON schema e.g., any invalid field can make the entire JSON response fail, one invalid item can make the entire list response unusable.
-- Extrating URLs can cause errors, e.g. invalid URLs or unable to handle relative or absolute paths
+- Extracting URLs can cause errors, e.g., invalid URLs or inability to handle relative or absolute paths.

 ## We are fixing these problems
-- Robustly extract link URLs, including extremely long links, relative links and fixing invalid links with escaped characters due to markdown.
+- Robustly extract link URLs, including relative and absolute paths, and fixing invalid links with escaped characters due to markdown.
-- Sanitize and recover imperfect, failed or partial LLM outputs into valid JSON object to your defined schema.
+- Sanitize and recover imperfect, failed, or partial LLM outputs into valid JSON objects that conform to your defined schema.

 ## Other features
 - Convert HTML to LLM-ready markdown